Life on the Edge

 What will the project do?

-The project area covers a 75km stretch of coastline between Berry Head and Wembury and aims to save species; giving them a safer long-term future by expanding and reconnecting the traditional coastal landscapes on which they depend.
+Life on the Edge aims to save species; giving them a safer long-term future by expanding and reconnecting the traditional coastal landscapes on which they depend.
 Restoring wildflower-rich cliff tops and highway verges, carefully managing scrub mosaics, strategic hedgerow connections, and more wildlife-friendly parks, churchyards, school grounds and private gardens.

 The connected network of B-Lines will enable species to move freely through our countryside, expand their populations and recolonise areas from where they have been lost.

-We’re excited to be working with South Devon National Landscape and other project partners to support Devon communities, from landowners and farmers to parish councils and school children, providing opportunities for everyone to get involved and make a real difference for the extraordinary and highly vulnerable species that call Devon home.
+We’re excited to be working with South Devon National Landscape and other project partners to support Devon’s communities, from landowners and farmers to parish councils and school children, providing opportunities for everyone to get involved and make a real difference for the extraordinary and highly vulnerable species that call Devon home.

 Prawle Point, South Devon © Hayley Herridge Prawle Point, South Devon © Hayley Herridge